Janet Hamill: Career

 After graduation, Hamill and Patti Smith moved from South Jersey to New York City, where they found their first apartments near the Pratt Institute in Brooklyn.
 Smith moved in with photographer Robert Mapplethorpe, and Hamill lived a few blocks away on Clinton Ave.
 In 1968, Hamill moved to the Lower East Side, where she briefly shared an apartment with Smith.
 For the next 25 years, Lower Manhattan was Hamill's home, and she worked in bookstores and traveled across the U.S. and to Mexico.
 She took a freighter across the Atlantic and traveled through much of North Africa and Europe, including to Morocco, Egypt, Sudan, Ethiopia, Kenya, and Tanzania.

 Upon her return in 1975, Hamill published Troublante, her first book, and became an active member of the downtown literary community.
 She read at venues, including the Poetry Project at St. Mark's Church in-the-Bowery, and wrote, directed, and acted in Bob Holman’s Poet's Theatre and performed with new wave musician Adele Bertei at the Mudd Club.

-A strong proponent of the spoken word, Hamill has read widely in New York City, across the country and in Europe at museums, venues and festivals such as St. Marks Church, The People's Poetry Gathering, the Walt Whitman Cultural Center, the WORD Festival, the Bowery Poetry Club, the Knitting Factory, CBGB’s Gallery, the Nuyorican Café, Central Park Summer Stage, Lowell Celebrates Kerouac, the Andy Warhol Museum, The Rubin Museum, Cathedral of St. John the Divine, Seattle's Bumbershoot Festival, the Liss Ard Festival in County Cork, Ireland, Patti Smith's Meltdown Festival in London, the Latitude Festival in Southwold, England, and Liverpool's Heartbeats series.
+A strong proponent of the spoken word, Hamill has read widely in New York City, across the country and in Europe at museums, venues and festivals such as St. Mark's Church, The People's Poetry Gathering, the Walt Whitman Cultural Center, the WORD Festival, the Bowery Poetry Club, the Knitting Factory, CBGB’s Gallery, the Nuyorican Café, Central Park Summer Stage, Lowell Celebrates Kerouac, the Andy Warhol Museum, The Rubin Museum, Cathedral of St. John the Divine, Seattle's Bumbershoot Festival, the Liss Ard Festival in County Cork, Ireland, Patti Smith's Meltdown Festival in London, the Latitude Festival in Southwold, England, and Liverpool's Heartbeats series.

 She has released two CDs of spoken word and music in collaboration with the band Lost Ceilings.
 Flying Nowhere (Yes No Maybe Records, 2000) was produced by Lenny Kaye and executive-produced by Bob Holman; the CD featured cameo performances by Lenny Kaye and Patti Smith.
 Genie of the Alphabet (Not Records 2005), produced by Janet Hamill and Bob Torsello, featured cameos by Lenny Kaye, Patti Smith, Bob Holman and beat legend David Amram.

 In 2018, contemporary Irish composer Ian Wilson adapted Janet's poem "A Thousand Years" to music.
 The piece, titled "How Goes the Night," after a line from "A Thousand Years," was commissioned by the Glass Farm Ensemble.
 It had its New York debut at Symphony space on November 17, 2019.

-Hamill resides in the Hudson Valley in New York state, where she is s a professional tutor for the English Department at SUNY Orange and a member the advisory board of the Seligmann Center in Sugar Loaf, New York, an organization located on the estate of surrealist painter Kurt Seligmann.
+Hamill resides in the Hudson Valley in New York state, where she is a professional tutor for the English Department at SUNY Orange and was a member of the advisory board of the Seligmann Center in Sugar Loaf, New York, an organization located on the estate of surrealist painter Kurt Seligmann.

 Hamill is the founder and director of MEGAPHONE, the center's literary program.
 She taught creative writing workshops at The Poetry Project for Naropa University, New England College, and Seligmann Center.
 She also has presented workshops in Liverpool and London.